ma7moudShaaban/Penetration-Testing/Network/In-Depth Scanning/README.md

 # Scanning

 Firstly, it is essential to familiarize yourself with various network protocols such as TCP and UDP, with particular attention to the Three-Way Handshake process.

 ## Nmap

 Nmap (Network Mapper) is a free and open-source utility designed for network discovery and security auditing.

-1. # Host Scan
+### Host Scan

- Host scan is used by penetration tester to identify active host in a network by sending ARP request packets to all system in that network.
-As result it will show a message “Host is up” by receiving MAC address from each active host.
+Host scan is used by penetration testers to identify active hosts in a network by sending ARP request packets to all systems in that network.
+As a result, it will show a message “Host is up” by receiving the MAC address from each active host.

 `nmap -Pn 192.168.1.1-225`